-Mission The Nemours General Academic Pediatrics Fellowship provides comprehensive training in academic general pediatrics and pediatric research.
+Mission The Nemours General Academic Pediatrics Fellowship aims to provide comprehensive training in academic general pediatrics and pediatric research.
 Upon completion of the fellowship, our fellows are expected to be competitive for general academic faculty positions at major institutions.
 Most important, they should be confident in their skills to function as an academic clinician focusing on education, research, advocacy, or population health.

-Tracks The two year program (60% research, 40% clinical) provides comprehensive training in general pediatrics with specific focus in the following tracks as per the fellow’s clinical interests: complex care (inpatient and outpatient), pediatric “Access” clinics (developmental-behavioral pediatrics, gastroenterology, dermatology, headache/concussion, enuresis, and obesity) and continuity clinics, as well as clinical and translational pediatric research.
-Fellows in the program will have a diverse clinical training, research training and experience in order to expand their skill set and knowledge base.
+Tracks The two year program (60% research, 40% clinical) provides comprehensive training in general pediatrics with specific focus in the following tracks as per the fellow’s clinical interests: complex care (inpatient and outpatient), pediatric “Access” clinics (developmental-behavioral pediatrics, gastroenterology, dermatology, headache/concussion, enuresis, and obesity) and continuity clinics, or clinical and translational pediatric research.
+Fellows in the program will have a diverse clinical training as well as research training and research experience in order to expand their skill set and knowledge base.

-Masters in Public Health An optional but encouraged Masters of Science in Public Health (or equivalent other advanced degree) at Thomas Jefferson University can provide fellows with additional training.
+Masters in Public Health An optional but encouraged Masters of Science in Public Health at Thomas Jefferson University can provide fellows with additional training.

 Program Director Matthew D. Di Guglielmo MD PhD

 Program Coordinator Julia Roland

 Chief, Division of General Pediatrics Jonathan Miller, MD

 Additional Faculty from: Division of General Pediatrics, Transition of Care, Health Care Delivery Science, Nemours Health and Prevention Services, Hospitalist Medicine, Developmental and Behavioral Pediatrics, Pediatric Nursing, Weight Management,

 Completed a 3 year accredited pediatric residency program